bryan-at-looker/embed-sdk-sko-markdown/section5.md

 ![Vis Swap](https://raw.githubusercontent.com/bryan-at-looker/embed-sdk-sko-markdown/master/images/section5-donut-swap.gif?raw=true)

-Lets find a very specific tile and have a control that only updates that one tile.
+Let's find a very specific tile and have a control that only updates that one tile.
 There may be situations where your embedding customer would like to be able to change configuration options on the fly.
 For example, changing the visualization type, hiding certain fields, or re-calculating a goal line.
 In this example, we will create a button that lets you toggle a donut on and off, but any visualization configuration is available to change.

 We need to figure out which element we want to swap the visualization configuration on.
-We've been logging the options for dynamic dashboard control, so lets poke around in our console (Command+Option+J) in there to find the Active Users tile that is of visualization type `looker_donut_multiples`.
+We've been logging the options for dynamic dashboard control, so let's poke around in our JavaScript console (Command+Option+J) to find the Active Users tile that is of visualization type `looker_donut_multiples`.

 ```js
 {